Xuuuu808/The-collection-of-CADD/README.md

 # The-collection-of-CADD
-In this repository,I will create a learning collection of CADD andmachine learning.
+In this repository,I will create a learning collection of CADD and machine learning.